mickywagner/michaela-wagner-resume/README.md

 ### Education
 University of Southern California, Los Angeles — Bachelor of Arts - Film & Television Production

-I taught myself how to code using a variety of sources online including [Odin Project] (https://www.theodinproject.com/) and [Scrimba React Bootcamp] (https://scrimba.com/learn/react).
-Even though I am working full time as a developer, I still regularly hunt for online resources, most recently I am enjoying the courses through the University of Helsinki and their online resources like [Fullstack Open] (https://fullstackopen.com/en/about/)
+I taught myself how to code using a variety of sources online including [Odin Project](https://www.theodinproject.com/) and [Scrimba React Bootcamp](https://scrimba.com/learn/react).
+Even though I am working full time as a developer, I still regularly hunt for online resources, most recently I am enjoying the courses through the University of Helsinki and their online resources like [Fullstack Open](https://fullstackopen.com/en/about/) and Oracle's Java certification courses.

 ### Skills